Problem

 Event-driven decoupling: Kafka ensures transcription, summarization, and archival stages fail independently without data loss

-The system evidence is in the pipeline boundary diagram and the multi-stage processing model rather than a one-screen app demo.
+The current walkthrough is the pipeline boundary and processing flow rather than a public interface demo.